Planning Your Coursework

 - Some majors have greater time commitments than others.

-- Some majors have greater overlap with the pre-veterinary requirements than others.
+- Some majors have greater overlap with pre-nursing requirements than others.

-- There is no "right" major for getting into veterinary school, so concentrate in an area you are interested in and that allows you to have the educational experience you desire.
+- There is no "right" major for getting into nursing school, so concentrate in an area you are interested in and that allows you to have the educational experience you desire.